TurboVega/agon512k/README.md

 <br>
 <br>
 ## emdVS% - Value parameter as string
 This parameter is a string value that is required by some routines, as specified below.
+When stored in memory, the string will be terminated by a carriage-return (CR, 0DH) character; therefore, the original string should not contain a carriage-return.

 Usage: $emdVS% = <i>stringvalue</i>
 <br>